mjgriffin1113/vf-call-history-viewer/README.md

 ## Deploy Steps

+App will automatically build and deploy when a branch is merged into Master using Github workflows

+## Manual Deploy Steps

-Provision the s3 bucket
+Provision the s3 bucket\
-Build your app
+Build your app\
-Upload the build folder
+Upload the build folder\

 ```
 yarn run provision
 yarn run deploy
 ```

+## Verify Deploy

+Ensure that the files were uploaded to s3

 Find the bucket in the s3 service, go to Properties tab and find the website URL at the bottom under 'Bucket website endpoint'